tonellotto/hpsa/exercises/ssh.md

     ssh <student-id>@<host-id> mv ~/foo.txt ~/bar.txt

-Copy the file back from the server to the clinet and change the name on the local machine:
+Copy the file back from the server to the client and change the name on the local machine:

     scp <student-id>@<host-id>:~/foo.txt ~/foo_bar.txt